-James Quigley is an associate in the Austin office of McKool Smith.
-He is a trial lawyer focused on patent infringement and technology cases.
+James Quigley is a Principal in the Austin office of McKool Smith.
+He is a versatile commercial litigator and trial lawyer focused on patent infringement and technology-related cases.
 James has extensive federal court experience representing both plaintiffs and defendants.
 His courtroom victories in intellectual property cases involve a myriad of technologies such as web applications, mobile phones, and integrated circuits.
-He has been part of teams that have earned their clients jury verdicts and settlements totaling hundreds of millions of dollars.
+He has been part of teams that have earned their client's jury verdicts and settlements totaling hundreds of millions of dollars.
 He has also litigated trade secret, trademark, fraud, and breach of contract claims.

 James has been named a “Rising Star” by Texas Super Lawyers from 2016-2019.

 Before receiving his law degree from The University of Texas School of Law, James attended the University of Wisconsin where he earned a degree in Electrical and Computer Engineering.

 - Team Express v.
 Microsoft et al. (WDTX) Represent Team Express in breach of contract, fraud, and related claim lawsuit against Microsoft, Junction Solutions, and RSM.

 - EcoStim v.
 McIntyre.
 (SDTX, WDLA) Represent EcoStime in declaratory judgment action against individual and his companies related to alleged patent, trademark, trade secret, and contract claims.

 - Egenera v.
 Cisco.
 (DMass, PTAB) Represent Egenera in patent infringement lawsuit against Cisco related to virtualized server technology.